How to spend a day in Leslieville and Riverside

 A longtime Leslieville staple on Gerrard is Com Tam Pho.
 Save time reading through the massive menu and go for a bowl of the tasty (and cheap) pho.

 There is plenty of vintage treasures waiting to be found in the shops scattered throughout these joint hoods.
-Hit up Coffee and Clothing on Pape or its newer location on Gerrard or dig through some weird, but cool knick-knacks and clothing at Gadabout.
+Hit up Coffee and Clothing on Gerrard or dig through some weird, but cool knick-knacks and clothing at Gadabout.

 Easy breezy surfer vibes and beachy apparel are always in stock at Surf the Greats on Carlaw while you're likely to find your next fav read of fiction at Queen Books or comic series at The Sidekick on Queen East.